ScripterX-00/Diabetes_Prediction/README.md

- Heart Disease Prediction using Machine Learning
+🩺 Diabetes Prediction Web App
-This project predicts the likelihood of a person having heart disease based on various medical attributes.
-It uses a trained Machine Learning model and provides a web interface built with Flask.
+This is a simple web-based machine learning project that predicts whether a person is likely to have diabetes based on medical input parameters.
+It uses Flask for the backend, Scikit-learn for building the ML model, and Bootstrap for a responsive frontend UI.

-🧠 Technologies Used
-Python

-Flask (for the web framework)

-Scikit-learn (for ML model)
+🧰 Tech Stack
+Python – Backend logic and data processing

+Flask – Lightweight web framework for serving the app

+Scikit-learn – Used to build and train the diabetes prediction model

-Pandas & NumPy (for data handling)
+Pandas & NumPy – For data loading, preprocessing, and manipulation

-HTML/CSS/Bootstrap (for frontend UI)
+HTML/CSS – For structuring and styling the frontend

+Bootstrap – For a responsive and modern UI design

 📊 Dataset
-The dataset is taken from the UCI Machine Learning Repository and contains features like:
+The dataset used is the Pima Indians Diabetes Dataset, which includes health-related attributes such as:

+Pregnancies

+Glucose

+Blood Pressure

+Skin Thickness

+Insulin

+BMI

+Diabetes Pedigree Function

 Age

-Gender

-Chest Pain Type

-Blood Pressure

-Cholesterol

-Fasting Blood Sugar

-Resting ECG

-Max Heart Rate

-Exercise-induced Angina

-ST Depression

-etc.
+The target column indicates whether the person has diabetes (1) or not (0).

+🚀 Features
+Input form to enter medical data

+ML model to predict diabetes outcome

+Clear result displayed on a result page

+Responsive and clean user interface

+Easy to run locally with minimal dependencies